A selection of posters and flyers

 A celebration of resistance and building cooperation.

-Capsule’s Home of Metal and Bradford 2025 present an all-day celebration of resistance and cooperation in honour of the city’s anarchist social centre: the 1 in 12 Club.
+Capsule’s Home of Metal and Bradford 2025 presented an all-day celebration of resistance and cooperation in honour of the city’s anarchist social centre: the 1 in 12 Club.

 About the day

-Home of Metal is taking over Loading Bay, Bradford 2025’s pop-up venue in the heart of the city, for an all-dayer celebrating the 1 in 12 Club, Bradford’s long-standing anarchist social centre.
-Everything for Everyone! explores and celebrates anarchist values of self-management, co-operation and mutual aid with live music, talks, presentations and more.
+Home of Metal took over Loading Bay, Bradford 2025’s pop-up venue in the heart of the city, for an all-dayer celebrating the 1 in 12 Club, Bradford’s long-standing anarchist social centre.
+Everything for Everyone! explored and celebrated anarchist values of self-management, co-operation and mutual aid with live music, talks, presentations and more.

 Music